Ultimatum of July 23, 1914: Serbian response: Partial compliance with Austro-Hungarian demands

 Influences exerted by Russian Foreign Minister Sergey Sazonov resulted in the Serbian response addressing the majority of Austria-Hungary's demands, particularly those that Belgrade could reasonably accept.
 Concurrently, the Serbian government sought clarification on the arguments presented by Vienna.

 The Serbian response was written primarily by the Minister of Internal Affairs, Stojan Protić, with much input from the Cabinet.
-It was meticulously calculated, underscoring the alteration in diplomatic strategy towards Austria-Hungary after the resolution of the Bosnian crisis.
+The response emphasized the change in diplomatic strategy towards Austria-Hungary after the resolution of the Bosnian Crisis.
 Its creators underscored the absence of involvement by the Serbian government in the assassination of Franz Ferdinand, expressed remorse over the involvement of Bosnian Serbs in the crime, and pledged action against Serbian nationals engaged in anti-Austrian propaganda.

 Nevertheless, Serbia declined to permit Austrian law enforcement officials to operate within its borders.
 This decision was made following consultations with the Russian chargé d'affaires in Belgrade and subsequent explicit support from the Russian foreign minister.
 As a result of this refusal, diplomatic relations between the two countries were effectively terminated.

-In practice, Serbia's apparent capitulation was rendered meaningless by the skillful wording of its response, which effectively rejected Austrian demands.
+Serbia's apparent capitulation was rendered meaningless by the skillful wording of its response, which effectively rejected Austrian demands.
 This, however, deceived Kaiser Wilhelm II, who declared the day after Serbia's reply that "all grounds for war have disappeared."

-The Serbian response, described by the Austrian note's author, Baron Musulin, as "the most brilliant exercise in diplomatic virtuosity," prompted Austro-Hungarian ambassador Wladimir Giesl von Gieslingen to sever diplomatic ties with Serbia just minutes after receiving the note.
+The Serbian response was described by the Austrian note's author, Baron Musulin, as "the most brilliant exercise in diplomatic virtuosity".
+It prompted Austro-Hungarian ambassador Wladimir Giesl von Gieslingen to sever diplomatic ties with Serbia minutes after receiving the note.

 The Austro-Serbian breakup

 On the morning of Saturday, July 25, the Serbian cabinet convened to draft the government's response to the Austro-Hungarian note, which had been delivered the previous day and was set to expire that evening.
-That evening, shortly before 6 p.m., just minutes before the deadline, Serbian Prime Minister Nikola Pašić delivered the response to Wladimir Giesl, the Austro-Hungarian ambassador in Belgrade.
+That evening, shortly before 6 pm, Serbian Prime Minister Nikola Pašić delivered the response to Wladimir Giesl, the Austro-Hungarian ambassador in Belgrade.
 Upon receiving the Serbian note, the ambassador promptly reviewed it and informed the Serbian Prime Minister of the severance of diplomatic relations between the Austro-Hungarian Empire and the Kingdom of Serbia.

-In anticipation of the impending conflict, the Austro-Hungarian ambassador departed Belgrade at 6 p.m.
+In anticipation of the impending conflict, the Austro-Hungarian ambassador departed Belgrade at 6 pm.
 On July 28, Emperor Franz Joseph formally declared war on the Kingdom of Serbia on behalf of the Austro-Hungarian Empire.